 Public Health AmeriCorps

-AmeriCorps and the Centers for Disease Control and Prevention joined forces to launch Public Health AmeriCorps and support the recruitment, training, and development of the next generation of public health leaders who will be ready to respond to the nation’s public health needs.
+AmeriCorps and the Centers for Disease Control and Prevention have joined forces through Public Health AmeriCorps.
+Together, we are supporting the recruitment, training, and development of the next generation of public health leaders who will be ready to respond to the nation’s public health needs.

 The COVID-19 pandemic underscored the urgent need to further enhance public health resources across the country.
 This effort starts with investing in a future workforce to help local communities respond to and recover from COVID-19.
 Public Health AmeriCorps has two main goals:

 Address public health needs of local communities by providing support in state and local public health settings and advancing more equitable health outcomes for underserved communities.